simplificator/sitincator/README.md

     cd sitincator
     npm install

-- Follow the instructions above (`Installation on the Raspberry Pi -> Configuration`).
-Before starting the application, start webpack (note that this process is blocking, you could also start it in the background): `npm run watch`
+Follow the instructions above (`Installation on the Raspberry Pi -> Configuration`).

+Start webpack (note that this process is blocking, you could also start it in the background):

-- During development, start the application by calling `npm start`
+    npm run watch

+Start the application in development mode (windowed, with debugging information):

+    npm start

 #### Local Production Environment